"GLBT Nightclubs"

 Location: Very Good, Country Parking: Ample Reviewed: June 11 & 12, 2004

-Confirmed: June 2004 Visit Web Site (Outdated)
+Confirmed: June 2004 No Web Site

 This large nightspot ("complex" if you will) has been in existence at least since the 1980's!
 It continues to be a popular oasis in Bucks County PA, a popular destination for visitors from Philadelphia and NJ.
 Having not been there since the mid 1990's, I was excited to again be visiting one of my favorite spots of years back (I visited often from 1988 to 1993 while living in the region).
 With the exception of their Friday night music (80's electro clash?), everything was still great!
 The Saturday night dance party was fabulous, a packed dance floor, great music, hot dancers, and decent light show (though a little awkward because of the height of the lights).